Scarabaeus1031/NEXAH/nexah/README.md

 - identity clarification
 - navigation grammar
 - channel & switch dynamics
+- symbolic lexicon (including Riemann Critical Line as Elastic Axis and Schumann 7.83 Hz as Frame of Reference)
 - extension layers for resonance
 - experimental geometric embedding

 In short:

-> `nexah/` is where NEXAH begins to describe how structured systems can be interpreted as geometric spaces — and how movement within those spaces becomes possible.
+> `nexah/` is where NEXAH begins to describe how structured systems can be interpreted as geometric spaces — and how movement within those spaces becomes possible and controllable.

 ---

 **NEXAH**
 Structure becomes visible.
-Geometry becomes interpretable.
-Navigation begins to emerge from structure.
+The Critical Line becomes navigable.
+Mirror, resonance, rotation and 3-directional flow become controllable in real systems.